Access for All

 Tiverton Museum is fully accessible to wheelchair users with a lift and an accessible toilet.

 Breast feeding: The Museum welcomes breast feeding.
-If you require a private space, please ask the Front Desk and access will be provided to a quiet office area whenever possible.
+If you would like a private space, please ask the Front Desk and access will be provided to a quiet office area whenever possible.

 Induction loop: A portable induction loop is available on the Front Desk on request.